SurabhiMore/nlp-final-project/artifacts/user_research_plan.md

 We call people P1, P2 and so on, and we never commit names, faces or contact details.
 If a recording shows something personal, we cut that part or keep only the written log.
 Raw audio gets deleted once we have the transcript.

-## What doesn't count

-The course guidelines are clear that these don't count as user evidence: an interview about the idea, reactions to mockups or slides, feedback on our report, our own team using it, or notes written weeks after the fact.